"love your mistakes, and the adventures that follow"

 Type of Paint

-- The best paint to use is craft acrylic paint.
+- The best paint to use is craft acrylic paint or fluid acrylic paint

 - How to test the paint consistency?
-Tip the paint container, if it easily pours out, then it is thin enough.
+Tip the paint container, if it easily pours out within 1 second, then it is thin enough.

 - If the paint is too thick then the paint will not be applied evenly.
 It also will have a 'peak' on it.